goauthentik/authentik/website/docs/core/certificates.md

 ## Configure a webhook to use uploaded SSL certificates

-When communicating with an external API, you will need to configure a generic webhook to utilize uploaded SSL certificates.
+When communicating with an external API, you will need to configure a generic webhook to utilize uploaded SSL certificates (CA).

 1. Create a custom image with a Docker file that looks something like this: